Batman Unlimited: Monster Mayhem: Reception

+both Teen Titans and Teen Titans Go!, as well as Injustice: Gods Among Us, and Fred Tatasciore reprised his role of Solomon Grundy from Batman: Arkham City, Batman: Arkham Origins Blackgate, Injustice: Gods Among Us, and Lego Batman 3: Beyond Gotham.

 Both Common Sense Media and CineMagazine rated the film 3 stars.

 Sequel

-It was followed by a sequel, Batman Unlimited: Mechs vs. Mutants, which was released on July 24, 2016.
+The film was followed by a sequel, Batman Unlimited: Mechs vs. Mutants, which was released on July 24, 2016.